 — Meredith Mullins is an internationally exhibited fine art photographer and instructor based in Paris.

 There are few things more quintessentially Parisian in the springtime than the city’s iconic landmarks accented by delicate pink cherry blossom.
 During March and April, the candy-floss colored petals sprout from the cerisier and magnolia trees in dozens of locations around the city.
 Best spots range from the Palais Royal and Notre Dame cathedral to the Champ de Mars and Trocadero, separated from each other only by the Seine.
 However perhaps the best-kept secret of all is the Parc de Sceaux, boasting spacious gardens and a fairytale chateau merely a few miles outside of Paris.
 Within the city limits, the Eiffel Tower is naturally the ultimate location for blossom spotting, but expect competition for camera space.
-Plus when you tire of photography, the tower’s top signature restaurant, Le Jules Verne, is due to relaunch this spring.

 — Chloe Govan is an award-winning writer and channel-hopping Francophile with a penchant for Parisian life.